‘You Don’t Treat Dogs That Way’: The Horrifying Story Of The Tuskegee Experiment

-Cairo, Illinois Was Once A Midwestern Hub Until Race-Fueled Violence Destroyed The Entire Town
+Cairo, Illinois Was Once A Booming City — Until Racist Violence Destroyed The Entire Town

-Despite a burgeoning history, deep-seated racial tensions would eventually dismantle the town, rendering it nearly abandoned today.
+Despite its former promise, deep-seated racial tensions would eventually devastate the town of Cairo, Illinois, rendering it nearly abandoned today.

 Edward A. Carter: The Heroic Soldier Who Was Denied A Medal Of Honor Because Of His Race

 He was demoted, discriminated against, and gravely injured.
 Perhaps worst of all, he wasn't recognized for his outstanding service until it was too late.

 In 1969, The FBI And Chicago Police Conspired To Murder Fred Hampton

 FBI Chief J. Edgar Hoover himself orchestrated the hit alongside Chicago police to silence the 21-year-old activist's fight for justice in his community.